2degrees/django-wsgi/docs/source/manual/index.rst

 Django crosses this bridge.
 It is a very simple library made up of the following
 components:

-- A `PasteDeploy <http://pythonpaste.org/deploy/>`_ application factory -- which
-  is possibly the flagship of the project.
 - Functions to run WSGI applications inside Django reliably.
 - An :class:`~django.http.HttpRequest` class extended by the fully-featured :class:`webob.Request` (which is absolutely backwards compatible).
-- An optional :class:`~django.http.HttpResponse` class that supports custom HTTP status reason phrases, as allowed by the HTTP and WSGI specifications (which is absolutely backwards compatible).
 - A Django middleware which implements the `wsgiorg.routing_args
   <http://wsgi.org/wsgi/Specifications/routing_args>`_ standard.
-- And yet another `Nose <http://somethingaboutorange.com/mrl/projects/nose/>`_
-  plugin for Django, but this one is adapted to the PasteDeploy factory.

 The author, who is a core developer at some mainstream WSGI projects, believes these components bring Django to the same level as frameworks like TurboGears, as